trungpq2711/binance/README.md

 ## Web interface

 A minimal form is provided in `ui.php` so you can enter your API credentials and strategy parameters via a browser.
+Credentials are stored in the session so you don't need to retype them on each request and can be cleared with the **Clear Credentials** button.
 Start a local server with:

 ```bash
 php -S localhost:8000 ui.php
 ```

-Open <http://localhost:8000> and fill in the form to run the strategy once.
+Open <http://localhost:8000> and fill in the form to run the strategy.
+Use **Clear Credentials** when you're done.

 ## Disclaimer